JoinCODED/WS-Dart-M3-Conditionals/01_conditions/03_switch.md

 }
 ```

-So we start by adding the `switch` keyword, and between parenthesis we write the variable that we want to check, in our case, we need to check the value of `day`.
+We start by adding the `switch` keyword, and within a parenthesis, we place the variable that we want to check.
+In our case, we need to check the value of `day`.

-Then we open a set of curly braces and we start listing our cases:
+Then, we open a set of curly braces and we start listing our cases:

 ```dart
 void main() {